Buwan ng Wika

-Buwan ng Wikang Pambansa (Tagalog for 'National Language Month'), simply known as Buwan ng Wika ('Language Month'), is a month-long annual observance in the Philippines held every August to promote the national language, Filipino.
-The Komisyon ng Wikang Filipino (KWF) is the lead agency in charge of organizing events in relation to the observances.
+Buwan ng Wikang Pambansa (Tagalog for 'National Language Month'), simply known as Buwan ng Wika ('Language Month') and formerly and still referred to as Linggo ng Wika ('Language Week'), is a month-long annual observance in the Philippines held every August to promote the national language, Filipino.
+The Commission on the Filipino Language is the lead agency in charge of organizing events in relation to the observances.